-• The proportion of pupils attending Cambridgeshire Secondary Schools judged good or outstanding by OFSTED out of 32 Secondary schools with Inspection results are judged as good or outstanding, covering 14,550 pupils.
+The proportion of pupils attending Cambridgeshire Secondary schools judged good or outstanding by Ofsted has been adversely affected by a number of the county's largest secondary academies slipping from 'good' to 'requires improvement'.
+Only 15 out Secondary schools with Inspection results are judged as good or outstanding, covering 14,550 pupils.
 This is 49.4% of pupils against the target of 75%.